Intensive Therapeutic Care Program – Guardianship Youth

 The current model arose from Recommendation 42 of the ‘Children in State Care Commission of Inquiry 2008’ which identified that there was a need to provide flexible and intensive therapeutic support to young people who abscond and who are at risk of sexual exploitation.

 Developed with the support of learning from the Berry Street ‘Take Two’ Program in Victoria, the Intensive Therapeutic Care Program provides flexible, intensive, assertive engagement approaches to working with young people identified as fitting the criteria for the program.
-The relationships that are built and maintained between the client, case manager, therapist and therapeutic care team are recognised as an essential part of the therapeutic process.
+The relationships that are built and maintained between the client, case manager, senior clinician and therapeutic care team are recognised as an essential part of the therapeutic process.

 The Intensive Therapeutic Care Program bases its work on the following frameworks and theories: